 Q: About how long should I expect it to take for a balance transfer request to clear?

-A: Usually within 7 to 10 days, but there’s no guarantee.
-If all your ducks are in a row, I’ve heard of them being processed in as little as a day or two.
+A: Usually within 7 – 10 days, but there isn’t any guarantee made or implied by card issuers.
+If all your ducks are in a row, balance transferred are often processed in as little as a day or two.
 But if it’s a weekend, holiday, or other info needs to be a verified it could take longer.
 Likewise if the creditor you’re transferring debt from needs to be paid off by check instead of electronically.
 In the worst case scenarios it could be up to 30 days.

-It’s best to submit online because that way you can see for yourself the account numbers and other information are entered correctly, to ensure the fastest processing possible.
+It’s best to submit online because that way you can easily determine if all the requisite information is entered correctly, thus insuring the fastest processing possible.

-If you do it over the phone, the customer service rep might mistype something.
+If you apply by phone the customer service representative could very well mistype information in one or more of the data fields.
 Understandably, that might be more likely to happen if you’re speaking to an overseas call centers staffed by those who speak English as a second language.

 I regularly hear from people who apply for a new Chase card with a balance transfer offer and see a fast turnaround.
 The shortest I’ve heard is as little as 48 hours but obviously it may take longer depending on your circumstances.

 Citi is another bank that is well known for taking care of balance transfers quickly.
 Similar to Chase, I see posters who often say their request was completed within a few days, but unfortunately Citi’s offers are usually subpar in comparison.